 To find out which fitness tracker is really worthy of the top title, we conducted extensive research, then bought all of the best products currently on the market.
 We then tested them side-by-side to find out which tracker truly topped them all.
 Our testing process was divided into five weighted rating metrics, with the Fit2's results described in the sections below.

 By far the most heavily weighted metric of our testing process, Fitness Impact comprised 30% of the overall score for each tracker.
 To determine the scores for each product, we evaluated and compared how well each product tracked workouts and what kind of activities each one could track, as well as the accuracy of the step counter and if it calculated the number of flights of stairs climbed throughout the day.
-The Fit2 Pro did very well, meriting a 7 out of 10 for its performance.
+The Fit2 Pro delivered an overall impressive performance, earning it a 7 out of 10.

 This product started off this metric with a strong showing in our step count accuracy test.
 To test this, we took each tracker on two, 1-mile walks — measured with a surveyor's wheel — and compared the count shown on the device to the true manual count, taken with a mechanical tally counter.
 The Fit2 Pro only deviated by 17 steps in the first trial and 6 in the second, putting it at an average discrepancy of only 0.54%.
 It also tracked distance very well, displaying an average distance of 0.995 miles for our walks.